ChrisCarleton/BottomTime-Core/docs/LogEntryImages.md

 **401 Not Authorized** | The request was rejected because the current user is not authenticated.
 **403 Forbidden** | The request was rejected because the user does not own the target log book and is not an administrator.
 **404 Not Found** | The request was rejected because either the user or the target log book entry could not be found.
+**409 Conflict** | The request was rejected because the image already exists (or at least one with the same title/S3 key) for the given log entry.
 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.

 ### GET /users/:userName/logs/:logId/images/:imageId